evgenyshpolyansky-afk/incode-demo-1/README.md

 ```

 Key directories:
+- `apps/` — sample Flask application source code, Dockerfile, and version tracking.
+Contains the Python web application that gets containerized and deployed to EC2 instances.
 - `terraform/bootstrap/` — one-time setup for Terraform remote state backend.
 Creates S3 bucket and DynamoDB table for state storage and locking.
 - `terraform/aws/environments/*` — environment configuration that wires modules together.
 Each environment folder (for example `dev/eu-central-1`) contains the top-level `main.tf` that instantiates modules for that environment.
 - `terraform/aws/modules/*` — reusable Terraform modules used by environments.
 Notable modules in this repo: